 IBA Group Talks about AFC System Expansion at Visa Transit Forum

-On November 28, IBA Group participated in the Visa Transit Forum 2.0 held in Minsk, Belarus.
+On November 28, IBA Group participated in the Visa Transit Forum 2.0.
 As the event was focused on digitalization in transport, IBA Group talked about the expansion of its Automated Fare Collection (AFC) system.

-Following London and Vancouver, Minsk has become the third city in the world to install contactless payment terminals at all gates of all metro stations.
-In 2018, people from 83 countries made 22 million contactless payments at the Minsk Metro.
+In 2018, people from 83 countries made 22 million contactless payments at the metro in one of the Eastern European city.
 The average speed of a transaction is 0.36 seconds.

 At present, only five percent of commuters use metro tokens.
 Each month, 1.9 million transactions are made using NFC devices.
-Following the introduction of contactless payments in the Minsk Metro, 2.5 percent of passengers have switched to NFC from passes.
+Following the introduction of contactless payments, 2.5 percent of passengers have switched to NFC from passes.

-In 2019, the IBA AFC system expanded to cover ground transport, namely the Route 6 trams, and Minsk city railway lines.
+In 2019, the IBA AFC system expanded to cover ground transport and city railway lines.
 In 2020, the system will continue to evolve, spreading to all types of ground transport and regional cities, as well as introducing a virtual pass.

 At the event, speakers presented their own solutions and trends for transport, including the following.